 Outside of Metro Manila, the country’s capital, online bookings and reservations for transport are rare.
 You’ll have to play it by ear and get to terminals early otherwise risk missing your ride.

 As a general rule, the best way to travel around major cities is through Grab and Uber.
 Most of the taxis in the city don’t know where the new places are anymore, and they will most likely not have enough change if you pay them in cash.
-Grab and Uber minimizes the risk of you getting lost or being scammed.
+Grab and Uber minimizes the risk of you getting lost.

 Other than Grab and Uber, all transportation is paid in cash.
 Always make sure you have small change so you can pay the exact amount.